xinglin-li/tail-risk-var-es-evt/README.md

 - Python, NumPy, pandas, SciPy, matplotlib
 - Designed to be easily plugged into a larger trading or risk system.

-## 5. Disclaimer

-This repository is for research and educational purposes only and does not constitute investment advice.

-## 6. Results (TSLA Case Study)
+## 5. Results (TSLA Case Study)

 We apply the framework to **TSLA daily log returns** (2012–2025):

 - The empirical return distribution exhibits **strong fat tails** and skewness relative to a Normal benchmark (QQ plot).
-- EVT–GPD fitted on the top 2.5% of losses yields a tail index $ \xi \approx 0.25 $, confirming heavy tails.
+- EVT–GPD fitted on the top 2.5% of losses yields a tail index $\xi \approx 0.25$, confirming heavy tails.

 ### VaR Backtesting at 99% Level (Rolling, 1000-day window)